frank8922/CIM111/week4/readme.md

 For this assignment, you will be asked to create a personal resumé.
 If you already have one, please start a new page from scratch.
 Your personal resumé should contain the following items:

-* Your name, centered, at the top of the page as an <h1> heading.
+* Your name, at the top of the page as an <h1> heading.
+* Use header tags for all section heads
 * A few paragraphs about yourself
 * Add a photograph of yourself
 * Add Work Experience
-* A list of hobbies or interest displayed as an HTML unordered list.
+* A list of hobbies or interest displayed as an HTML ordered or unordered list.
 * If you do not have a resume look at examples to format and have the right information.

+##Must haves
+* Proper html document setup
+* Use meta author and description tags
+* Add a comment
+* Use header, nav, main, and footer tags
+* address tag (You can use a fake address)
+* Create a table
+* ordered or unordered list
+* 2 links (a tags)
+* 2 italics or bold tags
+* Atleast one image

 ###HTML Tag Quiz - Thursday, February 16th